componentjs/resolver.js/README.md

 - `ref` - git reference such as `master`, `v1.0.0`, etc.
 - `version` - the semantic version, if any

+### resolver.getTree(callback)

+The non-generator version of `yield* resolver.tree()`.

 ### var nodes = resolver.flatten(tree)

 Flattens a tree for building in the proper dependency order.
 You can also manipulate the tree if you'd like.
+Read more about [component-flatten](https://github.com/component/flatten.js).

 ## License